-15 albums in and Joshua Sinclair is just getting started.
-He continues to capture what life is like being a songwriter for the past 20 years.
-The highs and lows of life on the road, the glitz, the glam, and the disappointments.
-From signing multiple record deals to the music biz in general, and the relationships along the way: Sinclair provides the musical score to the stories of his life.
+16 albums in and Joshua Sinclair is just getting started.
+He continues to capture what life is like being a songwriter for the past 20 years & all the highs and lows of life on the road.
+From signing multiple record deals to the music biz in general, and the relationships along the way: Sinclair provides the musical score to the stories of his life with songs that'll make you laugh, sing along, and raise a cold one in the air.

 After an unfortunate accident at a friend's bachelor party in 2015 which resulted in a broken knee; Josh's whole trajectory changed.
 Faced with not being able to walk for months, he took it as an opportunity to learn a new skill, live looping.
 Live looping is the recording & playback of a piece of music in real-time using a small foot pedal to capture and record song phrases on-the-fly.
 This became the backbone of his live show...using just a guitar, a microphone, and a loop pedal, he creates exciting & dynamic performances, a la "Keith Urban meets Ed Sheeran."